Alexander-Barth/HF-radar-assim-exercise/README.md

 This create the folder `HF-radar-assim-caen`

-* The data for the exercise is in the folder `/home/invites/barth/HF-radar-assim-caen/data` on the host n304l-401001 and this folder should be copied inside of the directory `HF-radar-assim-caen`.
+* The data for the exercise is in the NetCDF files in the folder `https://dox.ulg.ac.be/index.php/s/iZXK0toRe4wvyKs`.
+Download all the NetCDF files place them in the sub-directory `HF-radar-assim-caen/data`.

 <!--  LocalWords:  assim caen sudo julia NetCDF PyPlot IJulia el cd
  -->